- What is a Depreciation?

 - Circumstances prevailing in the business;

-Straight Line Method:-This is the earliest and one among the widely used methods of providing depreciation.
+This is the earliest and one among the widely used methods of providing depreciation.
 This method is predicated on the idea of equal usage of the asset over its entire useful life.
 It is called a line for a reason that if the quantity of depreciation and the corresponding period of time is plotted on a graph, it’ll end in a straight line.
-It is also called a hard and fast instalment method because the quantity of depreciation remains constant from year to year over the useful lifetime of the asset.
+It is also called a hard and fast installment method because the quantity of depreciation remains constant from year to year over the useful lifetime of the asset.

 According to this method, a fixed and equal amount is charged as depreciation in every accounting period during the lifetime of an asset.
 The amount annually charged as depreciation is such it reduces the first cost of the asset to its scrap value, at the top of its useful life.
 This method is also known as a fixed percentage on the original cost method because the same percentage of the original cost (in fact depreciable cost) is written off as depreciation from year to year.